wakatime/wakatime-blog/posts/53-the-end-of-atom.md

 You can continue using Atom until December 15, 2022 and some things may still work, but consider switching as soon as possible to another [supported editor][editors].
 We recommend [VS Code][vscode] since it will feel the most comfortable when making the transition from Atom.

+Edit: [Pulsar](https://pulsar-edit.dev/) is an active community maintained fork of Atom that works with the WakaTime plugin.

 [github blog]: https://github.blog/2022-06-08-sunsetting-atom/
 [2021 stats]: https://wakatime.com/blog/51-wakatime-2021-programming-stats#top-editors
 [2020 stats]: https://wakatime.com/blog/43-wakatime-2020-programming-stats#top-editors